The Complete History of Panama Hats: Craft, Culture & Fashion

 A finely woven Panama hat with a black band resting on a rustic wooden table, representing the traditional craftsmanship and cultural history of Panama hats.

-A Panama hat is a lightweight and breathable piece of headwear, traditionally worn in warm climates.
-It’s made from the plaited leaves of the toquilla palm, a plant native to Ecuador.
+Panama hats are lightweight, comfortable, and perfect for sunny weather.
+They are made from the plaited leaves of the toquilla palm, a plant native to Ecuador.

 The Real Origin of the Panama Hat

-According to Ecuador.com, when Spanish explorers came to the area in 1526, they noticed local people wearing a unique type of straw hat.
+According to Ecuador.com, when Spanish explorers arrived in the area in 1526, they noticed local people wearing a unique type of straw hat.
 These hats covered the head, ears, and neck to protect against the sun.

-The hats reminded the Spanish of a head covering worn by European nuns called a tuca.
-Since the material came from the toquilla palm, they started calling them toquilla hats.
+The Spanish thought the hats looked similar to a head covering worn by European nuns, called a tuca.
+Since the hats were made from toquilla straw, they began calling them “toquilla hats.”

 That name stuck.
 Even today, authentic Panama hats are still made with toquilla straw, just like they always have been.
 Even back then, these hats were already part of Ecuador’s cultural tradition.
 Eventually, the Spanish began using the local straw to make hats in European styles.